ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-office.md

 ## Features comparison

-Paste from Office enhanced retains rich content pasted from Microsoft Office applications.
 Refer to the {@link features/paste-from-office-enhanced#features-comparison paste from Office enhanced} guide for a full comparison of supported styles and formatting between the basic and premium versions.

 ## Support for other MS Office applications